Helping you to support your children or teenagers

 Cancer Research UK: Talking to children

 Fruitfly Collective has produced an extensive range of booklets, toys and youtube videos to help parents talk to their children about cancer and to help answer children's questions.
-They have also produced activity and resource kits that families can order.
-Under the Help menu are links to downloads, podcasts and videos from other organisations.
+Age-appropriate information for use with children is available on the webpage Fruitfly Collective: Support for Children.

-If you child or teenager has autism or ADHD and you need help to talk and support your child, you may wish to consider contacting either
+If you child or teenager has autism or ADHD and you need help to talk and support your child, you may wish to follow this link:

 Autism and ADHD, a Suffolk-based charity offering support support to those in need (no firm diagnosis of autism or ADHD is required).